AleeAlette1/NEOs_Project/README.md

 - Entity Relationship Diagram (ERD) to model the data stored in our database
 - Random Forest Classifier to test our Machine Learning
 - Pandas for cleaning the data
+- A public AWS RDS database to store our data

 ### Database